sexual harassment training your team won't hate

 What do you do?

-Training and analytics to promote inclusivity and prevent harassment.
+Online training and analytics to promote inclusivity and prevent harassment.
 (Yes, it also “checks the box” for your annual sexual harassment training.)

 Do I need this?